-Choosing the right service advisor is a concern of all automotive consumers.
-Especially for people who are not into car parts and automotives, going under the hood can be a puzzle.
+Choosing the right service advisor is a concern for all automotive consumers, especially people who are not that into car parts and automotives.
+For those who are not as savvy with cars, going under the hood can be a puzzle.
 Most car owners rely on service advisors to maintain, care, and repair their car.
-So, how would you know if you are getting the best service you need, and not just being milked for your business?
-Here are some tips;
+So how would you know if you're getting the best service to suit your needs and are not just getting ripped off?
+Here are some tips:

 Good Advisors Only Give Valid Car Repair Advice

 Every kind of repair is important, but there are some that take immediate priority while others can wait a bit longer.
 One way you'll know that you have a good advisor is if the first thing they recommend is a repair that's vital to your safety like brakes or tires.
 Another thing is if they do an immediate diagnostic for a check engine light because that will prevent further problems down the line.

 Make no mistake, though: a good service advisor will still recommend important repairs that aren't necessarily for your safety but will still save you money in the long run and keep your car in the best possible condition.
 A good service advisor can also offer you a printed schedule and help you strategically plan out future repairs if don't have the cash on-hand to do everything right away.
 While doing this, they would also tell you the possible consequences of delaying certain repairs so you'll know exactly how important each service is and when would be the best time to do it.